 How many miles can a Toyota Prius last?
-When you’re in the market for a new or second-hand Prius, that’s, of course, a very reasonable question to ask.
+When you’re in the market for a new or second-hand Prius, that’s a very reasonable question to ask.
 After all, you’re probably looking to get the most bang for your buck.
 In this blog, we’ll look at this question in great detail but first, let’s start with a quick answer:

 Having said that, we’re certainly not done.
-Below we’ll first explain in more detail how many miles a Prius can last.
-After that, we’ll also show you how much a Prius costs per year and which production years are the most and least expensive.
+Below, we’ll explain in more detail how many miles a Prius can last.
+After that, we’ll also show you how much a Prius costs annually and which production years are the most and least expensive.
 Furthermore, we also discuss the common problems that the car can have.
 Read on!

 How Many Miles Can A Toyota Prius Last?

-How many miles a Prius can last depends on how many miles its battery will last because often, the owner will sell their Prius at the time of changing the battery.
+How many miles a Prius can last generally depends on how many miles its battery will last.
+Owners often sell their Prius when the batteries need to be changed (after 100,000 – 150,000 miles).
 The reason behind this is the expensive battery pack.
-Toyota Prius has a sturdy engine and can last you a long time because the batteries carry half of the work.

-Suppose you are not concerned about the batteries that last about five years of regular use.
-In that case, you can assume that the Toyota Prius can last you longer than any other vehicle out there, as the wear and tear of the engine are much more minor than other gasoline-only or diesel-only vehicles.
+Suppose you are not concerned about the batteries that last about 8-10 years of regular use.
+In that case, you can assume that the Toyota Prius can last you longer than many other vehicles.
+This is because the wear and tear of the engine are much more minor than other gasoline-only or diesel-only vehicles.

 |Amount Of Miles||Percentage Of Cars|